mauriba/bh3_connectingplanets/README.md

 | Routers       | `R-[space]-[num]` with num being a 2-digit number starting from 01 |
 | Switches      | `S-[space]-[num]` with num being a 2-digit number starting from 01 |
 | Configs       | place in `/configs/[router/switch].cfg` |

+## Architectural considerations

+We will use a [https://study-ccna.com/cisco-three-layer-hierarchical-model/](three layer hierarchical model) as proposed by Cisco.